-Having accepted the model we shall remain looking at he results of the "Communalities" and total deviation

-"Eigenvalues", denominations crucial to the understanding of the Factor analysis.
+Having accepted the model we shall remain looking at he results of the "Communalities" and g at he results of the "Communalities" and "Eigenvalues", denominations crucial to the understanding of the Factor analysis.
 The following table indicates how much of the total standard deviation of all variables will be explained by the component/ factor.
-This means that the first factor "explains" 6,383 or 27% of the

-(all variables are automatically transformed to z-scores: normalized to mean 0 and standard deviation 1 before).
-In a more stringent and fully executed Factor analysis, the five factors/components with values higher than 1 would probably be accepted in the model, but the question of explaining the "factors" would be more difficult.
-This might be easier to understand if one looks at the final result of the Factor analysis, the Component matrix.
-These values for the only chosen component indicate in which respect the chosen variable (being all part of factor1) contributes to the calculation of the explained variable EconomicalStrength.
+This means that the first factor "explains" 6,383 or 27% of the total deviation (all variables are automatically transformed to z-scores: normalized to mean 0 and standard deviation 1 before).
+In a more stringent and fully executed Factor analysis, the five factors/components with values higher than 1 would probably be